Learn about this alternative to colonoscopy to screen for and detect polyps or cancer in the lower part of the colon.

-Sigmoidoscopy is one option for colon cancer screening, but there are other options that allow visualization of the whole colon.
+Sigmoidoscopy is one option for colon cancer screening, but there are other options that allow your doctor to view your whole colon, such as colonoscopy.
 Talk with your doctor about your options.

 A flexible sigmoidoscopy exam poses few risks.
 Rarely, complications of a flexible sigmoidoscopy exam may include:

-Before a flexible sigmoidoscopy exam, you'll need to clean out (empty) your colon.
+Before a flexible sigmoidoscopy exam, you'll need to empty your colon.
 Any residue in your colon may obscure the view of your colon and rectum during the exam.

 To empty your colon, follow your doctor's instructions carefully.
 You may be asked to:

-Wearing a gown, you'll begin the exam lying on your side on the exam table, usually with your knees drawn toward your chest.
+Wearing a gown, you'll begin the exam lying on your left side on the exam table, usually with your knees drawn toward your abdomen.
 The doctor will insert a sigmoidoscope into your rectum.

 The sigmoidoscope also contains a tiny video camera at its tip.
 The camera sends images to an external monitor so that the doctor can study the inside of your colon.
-The doctor can also insert instruments through the scope to take tissue samples (biopsies).
+The doctor can also insert instruments through the scope to take tissue samples.

 A flexible sigmoidoscopy exam typically takes about 15 minutes.
 It may require slightly more time if biopsies are taken.
 Sedation and pain medications usually aren't necessary.
 If a polyp is found, your doctor will likely recommend a full colonoscopy to look at your whole colon, as other polyps may be present further up in the colon.